What Are the Consequences of Biodiversity Loss?

 I. Exotic animal and plant trade

 II.
-Overhunting
+Overhunting and wildlife exploitation

 III.
-Overfishing
+Overfishing and marine resource depletion

 As our global population is growing, the demand for seafood is increasing as well.
 In some countries, seafood is the main source of protein.
 Across the world, 3.3 billion people obtain 20 percent of their animal protein from fish and seafood, according to the recent FAO’s statistics.